urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 Urbit dates represent 128-bit chronological time, with 2^64 seconds from the start of the universe to the end.
-2^127 is 3:30:08 PM on 226 AD, for reasons not clear or relevant:
+2^127 is 3:30:08 PM on December 5, AD 226, for reasons not clear or relevant:

     ~waclux-tomwyc/try=> `@da`(bex 127)
     ~226.12.5..15.30.08